intel/intel-extension-for-transformers/workflows/compression_aware_training/README.md

 ## Summary and Next Steps

-You can try other tasks, models and datasets from huggingface repository per your liking by changing the config file.
+* You can try other tasks, models and datasets from huggingface repository per your liking by changing the config file.
+* If you want to enable distributed training on k8s for your use case, please follow steps to apply that configuration mentioned here [Intel® Extension for Tranfomrer Domain toolkit](../../docker/README.md#kubernetes) which provides insights into k8s operators and yml file creation.

 ## Learn More

 You can see more examples of the workflow [here](../../examples/huggingface/) or a use case [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7193019/)